PREreview/champions-handbook/Resources/using-Slack.md

  - Don’t feel you need to respond immediately to a message.
 Although Slack is a messaging application, interactions do not need to be synchronous, especially when we are working across a wide range of time zones.
  - Please respect the shared space and the other members of the channel, including in any private communication.
 Please abide by our [Code of Conduct](https://prereview.org/code-of-conduct) at all times.

 For more information, please refer to the Center for Scientific Collaboration and Community Engagement.
-(2020) Slack quick start guide.
-Woodley and Pratt. doi: [10.5281/zenodo.3763730](http://dx.doi.org/10.5281/zenodo.3763730).
+(2023) Slack quick start guide v3.
+Woodley, Maya and Pratt. doi: [https://zenodo.org/records/10411198).